elsampsa/valkka-core/ppa/README.md

     dput ppa:sampsa-riikonen/valkka <source.changes>

 The resulting tar.gz archive can be unpacked and tested (i.e. with make -f etc.)

+## Removing

+If you want to de-subscribe from our repo, do:

+    sudo apt-get install ppa-purge
+    sudo ppa-purge ppa:sampsa-riikonen/valkka

 ## Packages for various Ubuntu distros

 The first line of file debian/changelog must be edited for each one separately: